Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/brainstorm.typ

     A 4 wheel drive, a conveyor that picks up ring and drop it into the mobile goal, a clamp to secure the mobile goal.
   ],
   pros: [
-    - Space efficient
-    - Good Radio Placement
-    - Multipurpose parts/motors
+    - *Compact* - There are no extendable subsystems, so the robot stays compact and lithe.
+    - *Electronics Placement* - The electronics are all in safe places, while also being mostly close to the robot's center of gravity.
   ],
   cons: [
-    - Chain can break at bad times
-    - Hard to access interior of the robot
+    - *Accessibility* - Hard to access the interior of the robot for fixes and tuning.
   ],
   notes: [
     - Four bar used for overtaking and climbing
     - 450 3,25”
     - Mogo clamp
     - Motor Usage: